-During the fiscal year ended November 30, 2013, there were eight meetings of the Board, five meetings of the Audit and Ethics Committee, three meetings of the Compensation Committee, and three meetings of the Nominating Committee.
-Each director attended 100% of the meetings of the Board, and each director attended almost 100% of the meetings of the committees on which he served.
+During the fiscal year ended November 30, 2017, there were seven meetings of the Board, six meetings of the Audit and Ethics Committee, four meetings of the Compensation Committee, and one meeting of the Nominating Committee.
+Each director attended 100% of the meetings of the Board, and each director attended 100% of the meetings of the Committees on which he or she served.

 Although the Company does not have a policy on director attendance at the Annual General Meetings of Shareholders, directors are encouraged to attend.
-The 2013 Annual General Meeting of Shareholders was attended by all of the Company's directors.
+The 2017 Annual General Meeting of Shareholders was attended by all of the Company's directors.